ACLU of Northern California Statement on San Francisco Mayor-elect Daniel Lurie

 While Lurie has pledged to create 1,500 emergency shelter beds during his first six months in office and 2,500 temporary housing units within two years, we also call on him to suspend aggressive enforcement against homeless encampments and immediately end the city’s unlawful practice of seizing and destroying unhoused people’s property.

-We also urge Lurie to stop enforcing criminal penalties against unhoused residents.
+We also urge Lurie to end enforcement of criminal penalties against unhoused residents.
 Citing and arresting people simply for being homeless will push them into the criminal legal system and have a disproportionate impact on Black and Latino residents who make up 25% and 34%, respectively, of San Francisco’s unhoused population.

 To reduce drug overdose deaths in San Francisco, it’s critical that Lurie follows through on his plan to invest in alternatives to incarceration, such as mental health and substance use treatment programs.
 California voters approved Prop.
 36, which increases penalties for some drug charges and gives judges the option of ordering defendants into treatment but does not provide new funding for treatment beds.